Study of two-spin entanglement in singlet states: Introduction

-Quantum entanglement, a manifestation of non-locality, is a precious resource for quantum computation and quantum information \cite{6} and signifies correlations in many-body systems.
+Correlation functions of observables (such as density, magnetization, etc.) reflect the degree of entanglement in the pure state of a many-body system \cite{latorre}.
 Quantum algorithms that would significantly accelerate a classical computation must rely on highly entangled states since slightly entangled states can be simulated efficiently on a classical computer \cite{vidal}.
-The strength of correlations of fluctuations of observables (such as density, magnetization, etc.) in a many-body system is a reflection of the degree of entanglement (for pure states) \cite{latorre}.
-Thus, characterization of multi-particle entanglement and production of maximal/high multi-qubit entanglement is vital for quantum computational studies and for mutual enrichment of quantum information and many-body condensed matter physics.
+Thus, characterization of multi-particle entanglement and production of maximal entanglement is vital for quantum computational studies and for mutual enrichment of quantum information science and many-body condensed matter physics.

-Intensive work on entanglement during the past decade has led to the proposal of numerous measures of entanglement \cite{horodecki,7}.
-While two-party entanglement is quite well understood, entanglement in a multi-party system is an area of immense current interest \cite{Meyer,Scott,Mintert,Florio,Adesso,FloriaRapid,20,plastino}.
-In the quest for maximally entangled states, so far only few-qubit maximally entangled states such as two-qubit Bell states, three-qubit Greenberger-Horne-Zeilinger (GHZ) states, and four-qubit Higuchi-Sudbery (HS) states \cite{HS} have been clearly identified.
-It would be of considerable interest to generate these maximally entangled states as the ground states of a physically realizable spin model.
-While the GHZ states could be obtained as the ground state of an anisotropic Heisenberg model \cite{loss1} maximally entangled four-qubit and five-qubit states could be obtained only as excited states \cite{florio}.

-VB states are useful in understanding the entanglement properties of cluster states that enable universal quantum computation \cite{cirac,kwek}.
-Furthermore, VB states are also useful as variational states with valence bond length being the variational degree of freedom \cite{doucot,kohmoto,sandvik}.
-RVB states are the linear superpositions of VB states and have provided interesting insights for understanding strongly correlated phenomena such as spin liquid physics in frustrated magnets \cite{fazekas}, physics of high $T_c$ cuprates \cite{anderson,baskaran,lee}, superconductivity in organic solids \cite{ishiguro}, insulator-superconductor transition in boron-doped diamond \cite{ekimov}, etc. Furthermore, RVB states have also been proposed as robust basis states for topological quantum computation \cite{kitaev}.
-The multi-particle entanglement has also been investigated in RVB states that were proposed as states close in energy to the ground state of the Heisenberg Hamiltonian \cite{LA,sen,alet}.
-However, there has been no explicit construction of RVB states that would represent maximally entangled VB states.

-The main results of this paper are threefold.
-First, we study the entanglement defined by von Neumann entropy and show that isotropy and homogeneity maximize the bipartite entanglement $E_v^2$.
-Second, based on these principles of isotropy and homogeneity, we propose two approaches to construct entangled states that maximize $E_v^2$.
-Lastly, we analyze these states in terms of ground states of IIRHM and observe that these states represent a new class of RVB states.